edgelesssys/constellation/docs/docs/architecture/overview.md

 As a cluster administrator, you can use the [Constellation CLI](orchestration.md) to install and deploy a cluster.
 Updates are provided in accordance with the [support policy](versions.md).

-## About the components and attestation
+## About microservices and attestation

 Constellation manages the nodes and network in your cluster.
-All nodes are bootstrapped by the [*Bootstrapper*](components.md#bootstrapper).
-They're verified and authenticated by the [*JoinService*](components.md#joinservice) before being added to the cluster and the network.
-Finally, the entire cluster can be verified via the [*VerificationService*](components.md#verificationservice) using [remote attestation](attestation.md).
+All nodes are bootstrapped by the [*Bootstrapper*](microservices.md#bootstrapper).
+They're verified and authenticated by the [*JoinService*](microservices.md#joinservice) before being added to the cluster and the network.
+Finally, the entire cluster can be verified via the [*VerificationService*](microservices.md#verificationservice) using [remote attestation](attestation.md).

 ## About node images and verified boot